thecoder08/thecoder08.github.io/index.md

 Click [here](math-shoot-download.md) to download Math Shoot.
 Click [here](servers.md) to post about Math Shoot servers you are hosting, or to look for one if you're too lazy to host one. ;)
 ## What I'm working on
 I've been reading about jailbreaking and iOS development.
-In the near future, you may be able to find an app for iOS on my projects page!
+You should be able to find an app for iOS on my projects page!

 <span style="background-color: red; color: white;">Please maintain social distancing, wash your hands, and wear a mask!
 We can stop COVID-19 by taking these simple measures.
 Stay home and stay safe.</span>